 Finally, an individual dog cremation is when there are more pets in the chamber, but they are separated so you still get mostly only your pet’s ashes.

 Dog Cremation Cost

 There are many factors that determine dog cremation costs.
-You will want to consider the size of your dog, the type of cremation you are choosing, vet costs, and additional costs (such as for an urn).
+You will want to consider the size of your dog, the type of cremation you are choosing, the cost of a vet visit, and any additional costs (such as for an urn).
 In such a difficult time, you shouldn’t have to be left wondering how much it will be.
 However, like any service, the prices will vary on location.
 Here is an extensive breakdown of the dog cremation cost based on averages:

 - Private cremation averages around $175 to $250.

 - Individual cremation averages around $110 to $145.